razibhossain50/finder-api/md/MIGRATION_GUIDE.md

 This will:
 1. Install dependencies
-2. Build the project
-3. Run all migrations
+2. Run all migrations
-4. Seed initial data
+3. Seed initial data

 ## Manual Migration Commands